-If your 2015 tax return is not completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.
+If your 2017 tax return has not been completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.

 - You must click “Submit My FAFSA Now.”
 Print the confirmation page.
 If you don’t see a confirmation page, your FAFSA has not been submitted.

 What Happens Next:

 - Create a file folder to keep all financial aid documents (ID #s, FSA IDs, confirmation pages, SAR, etc.).

-- Our office will receive your FAFSA results two days after it is processed.
+- Our office will receive your FAFSA results within seven days of being processed.